 Thanks to bike insurance policies, you can now protect your bike from unforeseen situations.
 All you have to do is inform your insurance company about the losses/damages by raising a claim.
 The dictionary defines a claim as an application for compensation under the terms of an insurance policy.
 Once you raise a claim, your insurance company will assess the impact and compensate you as per the terms and conditions.
 Hence, it is recommended to opt for an insurer who settles your claims swiftly and hassle-free.

 When you make a cashless claim, you take your bike to a network garage for repairs.
 A network garage is the one affiliated with your insurance company (ACKO in this case).
-In this case, ACKO will settle the bill with this garage directly.
-You just pay the deductible amount and the rest is taken care of by your insurer.
+In this case, ACKO will settle the bill with the garage directly.
+You just pay the deductible amount and the rest is taken care of by us.

-In Reimbursement Claims, you need to pay the repairs bill from your pocket and then submit the original bills, payment receipts, etc. to your insurance company (in this case ACKO).
+In Reimbursement Claims, you need to pay the repairs bill from your pocket and then submit the original bills, payment receipts, etc. to ACKO.
 ACKO shall subtract the deductible amount as per the terms and conditions and reimburse the repair amount to you.
 In this case, you can get your two-wheeler repaired at your preferred garage.

-Click a picture of your damaged bike and upload it to our website.
+Click a picture of your damaged bike and upload it to our website/mobile app.

 After assessing the damage, we transfer the estimated cost of repairs directly to your account.

 Get your bike repaired at your convenience and get rolling again.

 We also help you with minor bike damages by getting it repaired on the spot.
 Whether it’s a broken headlamp or a dented oil tank, our expert mechanic will fix your bike right at your doorstep.
 And if any part needs replacement, we’ll get it done at one of our garages.